ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 kubectl -n trading get pods
 ```
 3. Find the active `recorder-java-...` pod in the list
-4. Get stdout logs from the active `recorder-java` pod:
+4. Get stdout logs from the active `recorder-java` pod (replace `...` with the pod instance id):
 ```bash,nocopy
 kubectl -n trading logs <recorder-java-...>
 ```
-(replace ... with the pod instance id)

 Note that there are no logs being written to stdout from `recorder-java` because we have not configured any appenders in the logback configuration.

 This confirms that logs coming from the `recorder-java` application to our OTel Collector via OTLP, and not by way of a log file.

 > [!NOTE]
-> It is possible to leave a console appender in your logback configuration such that you can still view the logs locally (with `kubectl logs` or by tailing the log file itself).
+> It is possible to leave a console appender in your Logback configuration such that you can still view the logs locally (with `kubectl logs` or by tailing the log file itself).
 In this case, you would want to be sure you are explicitly excluding this log file from also being scrapped by your OTel Collector to avoid duplicative log input into Elasticsearch.
 We will show a straightforward way of doing this in a future challenge.

 Correlation
 ===